 The IMP-NEG pathway might enable 1.5°C to be reached, but only after a significant overshoot, through the use of CDR.
 Its warming profile peaks around 2060 and declines to below 1.5°C shortly after 2100.
-"Whilst technically classified as a C3, it strongly exhibits the characteristics of C2 high overshoot pathways, hence it is placed under C2 category" (Technical Summary Table TS.3 WG3).
+While technically classified as a C3, it exhibits the characteristics of a C2 high overshoot pathway.